beniwtv/vr-streaming-overlay/README.md

 - Adjustable background opacity and color
 - Adjustable overlay size in the VR world
 - Shows Twitch chat
+- Track overlay with left/right hand

 Planned features:
+- Fix overlay transform to be below hand (or even make it configurable?)
-- Trigger gesture to show overlay (attached left/right hand)
+- Trigger gesture to show/hide overlay (attached left/right hand)
-- Track overlay with that hand
 - Configurable widget system to show different things - like Twitch chat and Twitch stats (followers, current viewers, alerts...)
 - Twitch emotes integration
 - Integration of other streaming services (patches will be welcome ;)